Personal Strengths List: 30 Examples for Job Interviews

 Final Thoughts on Personal Strengths

-While it can feel awkward to brag about your strengths, qualities, and abilities, it is important to put a spotlight on these soft and hard skills during a job interview in order to “sell” yourself to a prospective employer.
+While it can feel awkward to brag about your strengths, qualities, and abilities, it is important to highlight these soft and hard skills during a job interview to “sell” yourself to a prospective employer.

-Don’t downplay the things you are capable of doing–and if you aren’t sure what your strengths are, ask a former co-worker or boss.
-They will be able to tell you what they valued in your work the most.
+Don’t downplay the things you can do–and if you aren’t sure what your strengths are, ask a former co-worker or boss.
+They can tell you what they value in your work the most.

 As you go through this list of personal strengths, think about some instances in your professional life where you displayed these qualities and it paid off.
 Bring these examples to your interview to share with the organization so they will see the value in hiring you.